aaronlab/aaronLab/README.md

  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=aaronLab&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 - 👨‍💻 Junior iOS Engineer at B.Factory in Seoul, South Korea.
-- 🔭 Also working on [D&D](https://dnd.ac/) as a Mentor & personal projects with my team members.
+- 🔭 Also mentoring at [D&D](https://dnd.ac/) & working on personal projects with my team members.
 - 🌱 Currently learning how to use Combine Framework with MVVM pattern.
 - 🙋‍♂️ Prefer to develop in native environments rather than in cross-platform environments.
 - 👌 Can develop in Swift / Kotlin / JS(Node) / Python / HTML + CSS / React